Bikeman868/Prius/Prius.SQLite/readme.md

 ### Getting started from scratch

-If you are starting a new application and you want to use SqLite for relational storage, Prius will provide the the following benefits:
+If you are starting a new application and you want to use SQLite for relational storage, Prius will provide the the following benefits:

 1. You can define your database schema by creating classes and decorating them with attributes.
-Prius will create the SqLite database with all of the tables and indexes just by examining your data contract classes.
+Prius will create the SQLite database with all of the tables and indexes just by examining your data contract classes.

 2. If you modify your database schema, Prius will detect this at startup